What this guide helps with

 Understanding how to pay for hearing care can be confusing, especially for older adults.
 This guide helps you navigate health insurance coverage for hearing tests, hearing aids, and related services in California.

-We’ll explain key differences (like medical exams vs. hearing devices), summarize how Medicare, Medi-Cal, private insurance, and Veterans Affairs (VA) benefits handle hearing care, and give you tips on checking your coverage.
+We’ll explain key differences (like diagnostic medical exams vs. hearing devices), summarize how Medicare, Medi-Cal, private insurance, and Veterans Affairs (VA) benefits handle hearing care, and give you tips on checking your coverage.

 Medical diagnostics vs. hearing devices